 The UIC FRMCS 3GPP Task Force is constantly analyzing impact of FRMCS specifications on existing stage 1 use cases and requirements collected in TR 22.989, from Rel-18 onwards.
 Our intention is that outcome of this task will also be collected in TR22.989, deriving potential requirements to be added in Rel-20.

 The UIC FRMCS 3GPP Task Force analysis has concluded that refining existing use cases, defining new use cases, and deriving potential new requirements will be necessary to align FRMCS specifications and 3GPP standards as part of Release 20 timeframe.
-As an example, in case of Rel-19, the derived requirements as part of the WID FRMCS_Ph5 allowed to enhance Ah doc Group Alert and Communication requirements in TS22.280.
+As an example, in case of Rel-19, the derived requirements as part of the WID FRMCS_Ph5 allowed to enhance Ad hoc Group Alert and Communication requirements in TS22.280.